deepanshs/csdmpy/docs/source/examples/2D{3} datasets.rst

     >>> print (y[0].component_labels[2], y[0].components[2].shape)
     blue (768, 1024)

-The shape (768, 1024) cooresponds to the number of points from the list of the independent variable instances.
+The shape (768, 1024) corresponds to the number of points from the list of the independent variable instances.

 .. note::